freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 ## Future work

-Offst is far from done.
+Offset is far from done.
 The following is a very general outline of what we plan to do next:

 - Gathering feedback from preview release

-- Offst core (stnode, stindex, strelay):
+- Offset core (stnode, stindex, strelay):
     - Refactoring codebase
     - Documentation
-    - Stabilizing Offst protocol and interfaces
+    - Stabilizing Offset protocol and interfaces
     - Migrating to use an sqlite3 database for node
     - Adding tests
     - Security review

-- Offst Applications:
+- Offset Applications:
     - Creating a GUI desktop application.
 (Possibly a browser addon?)

-- A mobile GUI application for Offst.
+- A mobile GUI application for Offset.

 ## Add me

-Let's start experimenting with Offst.
+Let's start experimenting with Offset.
 I opened a node.

 If you want to add my node as a friend, this is my friend file: [real_node.friend](real_node.friend).
 Remember that I have to add you as a friend too, so email me your friend file.